arjunastha/ai-hedge-fund-aztp/README.md

-# AI Hedge Fund
+# AI Hedge Fund with AZTP Security

-This is a proof of concept for an AI-powered hedge fund.
-The goal of this project is to explore the use of AI to make trading decisions.
+This is a proof of concept for an AI-powered hedge fund with secure agent identity verification using AZTP (Agentic Zero Trust Protocol) from astha.ai.
+The goal of this project is to explore the use of AI to make trading decisions while ensuring secure and verified agent interactions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

-This system employs several agents working together:
+This system employs several secure agents working together:

 1. Ben Graham Agent - The godfather of value investing, only buys hidden gems with a margin of safety
 2. Bill Ackman Agent - An activist investors, takes bold positions and pushes for change